List of My Little Pony: Friendship Is Magic characters: Appearances

-The Mane Six
+Mane Six

 My Little Pony: Friendship Is Magic focuses on six core pony characters, identified as the "Mane Six", a group of friends who are brought together by the "Elements of Harmony", a set of six mystical jewels and an "unstoppable force of good" used to defend Equestria against powerful threats.
-The seventh main character, Spike, acts as a foil to the Mane Six in terms of personality.
+The seventh main character, Spike, acts as a foil to the Mane Six in terms of personality and he is the only male member of the team.
+Starlight is not a part of the Mane Six but redeems herself and becomes a special eighth member of the team.

 Each pony character was designed to represent a different element and positive aspect of friendship: honesty (Applejack), kindness (Fluttershy), laughter (Pinkie Pie), generosity (Rarity), and loyalty (Rainbow Dash), which come together to form the sixth element of "magic" (Twilight Sparkle).